News you can use

 The preserve offers access to shoreline fishing on the Des Plaines River.
 State and District regulations apply.
 Learn more about fishing in the forest preserves.

 The preserve features a canoe/kayak launch on the Des Plaines River.
 No launch pass is required.
-All persons in a canoe or kayak must wear a personal flotation device at all times.
 Learn more about canoeing/kayaking in the forest preserves.

 Permits are available for geocaching at this preserve.
 Learn more about geocaching permits.